Consultations & Collaborations

 Are you an employer who is wondering how to address domestic abuse in your workplace?
 Maybe you are a health care provider who is worried about a patient and are unsure of what your role should be.
 No matter if your question is specific or general – we can help.

 Spruce Run-Womancare Alliance offers consultation regarding the particular challenges people may face related to domestic abuse.
 We don’t need to know a person’s name or identifying information in order to discuss elements of a safety plan or how professionals in various settings can appropriately take into account a person’s experience of abuse when providing their particular service.
-One convenient way to consult with Spruce Run is to invite a trainer to a “lunch and learn” to speak briefly and respond to questions.
+One convenient way to consult with Spruce Run-Womancare Alliance is to invite a trainer to a “lunch and learn” to speak briefly and respond to questions.